kowsikgelli/Lottery-eth-dapp/README.md

 Now navigate to this [link](http://localhost:3000/)

-You will see a nice navbar, everything you need to get started is injected into the project.
+You will see a nice form like this

 Happy Hacking :smiley: